Scroll

 Why do we own it?

-Mainfreight is a very well-run company with a special company culture that has delivered strong performance over time.
-It continues to open new trade lanes as it spreads its logistics footprint ever wider.
-Growth should come organically as it takes market share and works further towards its 100-year vision of becoming a leading global logistics provider.
+Mainfreight is a well-run company with a special culture that has delivered strong performance over time.
+It has strong positions in New Zealand and Australia and continues to open new trade lanes as it spreads its logistics footprint ever wider.
+Growth should come organically as it takes market share and works further towards its 100- year vision of becoming a leading global logistics provider.

 What does it do?